 When comparing Rocket.Chat vs Zulip, the Slant community recommends Rocket.Chat for most people.
-In the question“What is the best team chat software?”
-Rocket.Chat is ranked 6th while Zulip is ranked 9th.
+In the question“What are the best on-site Slack alternatives?”
+Rocket.Chat is ranked 1st while Zulip is ranked 2nd.
 The most important reason people chose Rocket.Chat is:

 Rocket.Chat is available for free.
 It's licensed under the MIT license with source code available on [GitHub](https://github.com/RocketChat/Rocket.Chat).